redwyd/redwyd.github.io/_pages/about.md

 ---

 Hi!
-My name is **Leyi Pan (潘乐怡)**.
-I am a first-year master's student at the [School of Software](https://www.thss.tsinghua.edu.cn/) in [Tsinghua University](https://www.tsinghua.edu.cn/), where I am advised by Prof. [Lijie Wen](https://www.thss.tsinghua.edu.cn/faculty/wenlijie.htm).
+My name is **Yidan Wang (Eden)**.
+I am a third-year master's student at the [School of Software](https://www.thss.tsinghua.edu.cn/) in [Tsinghua University](https://www.tsinghua.edu.cn/), where I am advised by Prof. [Lijie Wen](https://www.thss.tsinghua.edu.cn/faculty/wenlijie.htm).
 Before that, I received my B.Eng. degree from the [School of Software](https://www.thss.tsinghua.edu.cn/) in [Tsinghua University](https://www.tsinghua.edu.cn/) in 2024.

 My research focuses on two main areas:
 - AI Safety with an emphasis on watermark for large language models.